maha-alarifi/AIigatou_AI/README.md

 ## Info
 ### Appreciation
 Thank you for giving us this chanse to learn valuable skilles.
 Thank you `Backyard` to provide us with top top people in the field of Creative AI, and help us whenever we needed help.
 Thank you `Gene Kogen` for your fun intro to creative AL. Thank you `Prof.Philippe Pasquier` for teaching us wide range of AI algorithms.
 Thank you `Ellen Nickles` for intruduce us to RunwayML.
-Special big thanks to `Meredith Thomas, Sofia Crespo, and Feileacan McCormick` for getting our hands dirty with the algorithms.
+Special big thanks to `Meredith Thomas, Sofia Crespo, and Feileacan McCormick` for getting our hands dirty with the algorithms, tools and scripts.
 Thank you `Albert Barque-Duran` for teaching us the importance of conceps and representing it.

 ### FAQ
 Run the program in the exact same order presented.